OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 Refer also to D_LOC_ATTR (whcih performs a similar function for locations).

+##### D_INT_ATTR - Screened Intervals

+Certain information is captured along with the depths associated with a screen.
+These include:

+* VALI - Flowing; a non-null tag indicates that this is a flowing screen
+* VAL_DEF - Screen Material
+* VAL_DEF2 - Observed Screened Material; at the time of installation, this is the geologic material in which the screen was placed

+These would have formerly been found in D_INTERVAL_MONITOR in the previous versions of the ORMGP database.
+Additional attributes of the screen would then be found in the D_INT_ATTR_RD table (linked by IATTR_ID).
+This includes, for example, screen diameter and screen slot size.

+##### D_INT_ATTR - Soil Intervals

+Most soil intervals have limited data associated with them, usually available upon the borehole log only.
+As such, this commonly found information is directly stored within the D_INT_ATTR fields rather than in the D_INT_ATTR_RD table.
+These include:

+* VALI - Soil Blow Count (the number of blows required for six inch travel)
+* VALF - Soil Recovery (a percentage)
+* VALF2 - Soil Moisture (a percentage)

+These would have formerly been found in D_INTERVAL_SOIL in the previous version of the ORMGP database.
+Additional, complete, lab information would be located within the D_INT_TEMPORAL_1A/1B tables.

 #### D_INT_ATTR_RD

 Similar in format to the various temporal tables (e.g. D_INT_TEMPORAL_2), this